VijayAlpha/CryptoSafe/README.md

 ## CryptoSafe : Store your Cryptos on a Recoverable Safe Contract

 CryptoSafe is a recoverable safe that stores your crypto assets on recoverable smart contract so that you don't have the fear of loosing them.
-You can also recover your safe if you lost the access to the safe by setting up backup address.
+You can also recover your safe if you lost the access to the safe by setting up guardian address.

 Built as a prototype for the Scaling Ethereum 2023 hackathon.